 Tasting wine extensively, which is an important part of our jobs as wine importers, often becomes an exercise in discovery.
 And one of the important discoveries we have made is that the appellation of Menetou-Salon, and particularly the wines from the village of Morogues (just east of Menetou itself), are some of the most underrated and exciting wines of the entire eastern Loire Valley!

 Menetou-Salon has always lived in the shadows of the region's most popular wine, Sancerre.
 The AOC was officially recognized in 1958 some 22 years after Sancerre itself.
 Today it comprises 600 HA of vines, likewise planted to Sauvignon Blanc and Pinot Noir, making it only one-fifth the size of Sancerre.
 That, coupled with the fact that until recently only about 20% of Menetou-Salon was exported from the country, has made it a classic under-the-radar appellation.
 There are also only 30 producers in the whole appellation, of which only 5-10 are really focused on quality.
 So, while it is easy to just lump Menetou-Salon in with the other Sancerre Satellite regions like Quincy, Reuilly, and Coteaux de Giennois, there is most definitely another story to be told!

 Domaine Pellé is a fourth generation estate run by the talented and hard-working Paul-Henry Pellé.
 The winery was officially started in the 1950s, though earlier generations of the Pellé family had produced wine even before then, selling barrels of wine to local Brasseries as far as Brouges in the early 20th century.
-Paul-Henry's grandfather, in fact, played an instrumental role in establishment of the appellation, and lobbied hard for it right to inlcude "Morogues" on the label, which he felt essential since it is unique in its high percentage of kimmeridgian soils.
+Paul-Henry's grandfather, in fact, played an instrumental role in the establishment of the appellation, and lobbied hard to inlcude "Morogues" on the label, which he felt essential since it is unique in its high percentage of kimmeridgian soils.